 9. Discipline

 The backbone of successful leadership is the steady discipline that profoundly does its job through both ups and downs.
 A successful business isn’t all about enthusiasm and passion.
 Those qualities and drives could deplete at any time, and that’s why every successful business owner, at some point, had to learn the skill of discipline.
-On the soft skills list, discipline is that skill that keeps you going even when the morale is down – there are days when the enthusiasm to push forward would be down.
+On the soft skills list, discipline is that skill that keeps you going even when the morale is down – there are days when the enthusiasm to push forward is down.

 At times when others are giving up or relenting to carry on, you as a business owner can’t afford to fall back.
 You have to keep making that push until you get to the desired level.
 Discipline is how you carry out every task and manage the business resources, including employees.